-Locust bean gum is often used in combination with other edible gums as thickening agent, water retention agent and gelling agent.
-If it interacts with xanthan gum, carrageenan, guar gum, etc., it can improve its viscosity and form gel.
+Locust bean gum is often used in combination with other edible gums as a thickening agent, water retention agent, and gelling agent.
+If it interacts with xanthan gum, carrageenan, guar gum, etc., it can improve its viscosity and form a gel.

 Gelatin can improve the taste and nutritional value of meat products, emulsify, thicken and protect color, and improve the yield of products.
 It is mainly used in ham and canned food, and the recommended amount of addition in ham and canned food is 2%, which can make the product form a smooth surface with good transparency.

 Agar is a seaweed-based hydrocolloid, insoluble in cold water and easily soluble in hot water.
-Agar has solidifying property and stability in food industry application, it can form complexes with some substances and can be used as thickener, gelling agent, emulsifier, preserving agent and stabilizer.
+Agar has solidifying properties and stability in food industry applications, it can form complexes with some substances and can be used as a thickener, gelling agent, emulsifier, preserving agent, and stabilizer.
 It forms a strong gel and can give the product a certain shape, but in excess the product structure will be rough, too hard and the surface will be easily shrunken and wrinkled.

-For example, Curdlan, with its unique property of not melting at high temperature, has a very important value in meat processing.
+For example, Curdlan, with its unique property of not melting at high temperatures, has a very important value in meat processing.

 Using this property, the development of meat restructuring can be carried out, so that meat products maintain the tissue state of the product without physical deformation when heated.